juanjuanzero/building-goth-v2/README.md

 - create handler for the home route at /
 - addRoutes will be used to add routes
 - wire it up for the home page

+## Create a your first page with templ

+## Add tailwind

+## Add layout and other templ components

+## Add to do service

+## Wire up to do service in handlers to handle request to add TODO item

+## Expose other update, delete routes for todo, add htmx for interactivity

+## iterating on the UI, working with air and tailwind for auto-updates

+## persist TODO items, adding a sqlLite instance

+## add user login using clerk